doc-detective/doc-detective.github.io/docs/get-started/tutorials/record-video.md

 To run the test:

 1. Download the [TestExamples.zip](./TestExamples.zip) file and expand it on your local drive.
-2. In a terminal window, navigate to the `TestExamples` directory.
+2. In a terminal window, navigate to the `TestExamples` directory:
-3. Start your local server.

     ```shell
     live-server